jcmspg/nvim-configs/README.md

 * Consider setting up a dotfiles repository to manage and version control your configuration files across different machines.
 6. ### Backup and Version Control:
 * Before making any changes to your configuration files, it's recommended to create a backup or commit your changes to a version control system like Git.
 This ensures you can easily revert changes if needed and keep track of your configuration history.

+## More Info
+### Troubleshooting
+* If you encounter any issues during setup, the wiki page to this repository is still under development, so, as of now, google is your best friend for solutions or workarounds.
+Also, don't forget to RTFM.
+### Contributing
+* Contributions are welcome!
+### License
+* This project is licensed under the [MIT License](github.com/jcmspg/nvim-configs/blob/main/LICENSE.MD).
+Make sure to read and understand the terms before using or modifying the configurations.
+###
+* For questions, feedback, or support, you can reach me out at: joaocmspgomes@gmail.com